pkdevboxy/features/jvm/test-execution/with-resources/README.md

  - [x] Test resources can be found in a conventional location if not explicitly specified
  - [x] Test resources can be found in a non-conventional location if explicitly specified
  - [x] Resources supplied to test execution are processed via the `ProcessResources` task

+## New test cases
+- [ ] Extend incremental build test case from previous stories to include some test resources